Top 5 South Dakota Sports Betting Bonuses for March Madness

 Best March Madness Bets | Best Upset Picks for March Madness 2022

-For this March Madness Tournament, I’m going to go with the Tennessee Volunteers to win it all.
-Tennessee is one of the favorites to win this tournament, as they’re going to be coming in as a number three seed.
+This year, I’m picking the Tennessee Volunteers to win the March Madness Tournament.
+As the third seed, Tennessee is one of the favorites to win the tournament.

-They were able to win the SEC Championship game by 15 points against Mississippi State and have looked impressive all season long.
-Tennessee finished the year at 26-7 and 14-4 in the SEC.
+They were dominant throughout the season, winning the SEC Championship game by 15 points over Mississippi State.
+Tennessee had a 26-7 overall record and a 14-4 SEC record at the end of the season.

 Click the link below to receive $1000 in bonus cash at BetOnline plus free college basketball bets for the NCAA tournament.